UNC-Libraries/jitterbug/README.md

     $ mv ~/Downloads/mysql-connector-java-8.0.15/mysql-connector-java-8.0.15.jar .
     ```
 5. Create a .env file and copy the contents of .env.example into it.
-    1. For the ADLDAP section, you will need find your LDAP login info (admin credentials for your server) and add it to the .env that you copied from .env.example
 ```bash
 $ cp .env.example .env
 ```

+   * For the ADLDAP section in your `.env` file, you will need find your LDAP login info (admin credentials for your server).
+   * Set the `ADMIN_USER_PASSWORD` in your `.env` file to the password you'd like to use for your dev admin user

 6. Use Composer to update packages and install Homestead.
 ```bash
 $ php composer.phar install